-Section III: Suitability Declaration I understand and agree that (tick one only): the features and risk level of the ILAS policy and my selected mix of underlying investment choices are suitable for me based on my disclosed current needs and risk profile as indicated in the Financial Needs Analysis and Risk Profile Questionnaire.
-OR В despite the fact that the features and/or risk level of the ILAS policy and/or my selected mix of underlying investment choices may not be suitable for me based on my disclosed current needs & risk profile as indicated in the Financial Needs Analysis and Risk Profile Questionnaire, I confirm that it is my intention and desire to proceed with my application(s) as explained below: (If Box B is ticked, Applicant must complete explanation in own handwriting in this box.)
+despite the fact that the features and/or risk level of the ILAS policy and/or my selected mix of underlying investment choices may not be suitable for me based on my disclosed current needs & risk profile as indicated in the Financial Needs Analysis and Risk Profile Questionnaire, I confirm that it is my intention and desire to proceed with my application(s) as explained below:

+(If Box B is ticked, Applicant must complete explanation in own handwriting in this box.)

 I acknowledge I should not purchase this ILAS policy and/or the selected mix of underlying investment choices unless I understand these and their suitability has been explained to me and that the final decision is mine.

-Applicant's Name Applicant's Signature Date Notes:
+Notes:

-- 1. In this Statement & Declaration, the singular shall include the plural; the word "1" shall include "we"; & the word "my" shall include "our".
-For joint applicants, all applicants must sign all sections. - 2.
-You are required to inform your insurance agent or us (the insurance company) if there is any substantial change of information provided in these Declarations before the policy is issued.
+1. In this Statement & Declaration, the singular shall include the plural; the word "I" shall include "we"; & the word "my" shall include "our".
+For joint applicants, all applicants must sign all sections.

+2. You are required to inform your insurance agent or us (the insurance company) if there is any substantial change of information provided in these Declarations before the policy is issued.